HomeFood & DrinkRecipes

 Nine delicious ways to cook new potatoes

 New-season fresh vegetables are a delight—well, most are, anyway.
 But some are more delightful than others: I can’t generate much enthusiasm for the first head of celery, but new potatoes are another matter.
-Small, but perfectly formed, with a rich, nutty flavor, they’re a treat after larger, floury examples eaten through the winter
+Small, but perfectly formed, with a rich, nutty flavour, they’re a treat after larger, floury examples eaten through the winter

 They’re delicious treated simply: boiled or steamed until tender, served with butter and maybe some mint.
 But why not vary the flavours?
 Here are a few other ideas for what to do when the new potatoes hit the shops.